Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

 The next important piece of music is for the Bride & Groom’s big entrance as you are introduced at the beginning of the dinner, just the two of you, or together with the bridal party in a predetermined sequence.

-This is followed by the Bride & Groom’s first dance for 3-4 minutes, then often into a first dance-set, including the bridal party and inviting guests to the dance floor.
+This is followed by the Bride and Groom’s first dance for 3-4 minutes, which often turns into a first dance set, including the bridal party and inviting guests to the dance floor.

-You may also select a specific song for the Bride & Father of the Bride and the Mother-Son Dance if you like to include parent dances.
+If you want to include parent dances, you may also select a song for the Bride & Father of the Bride and the Mother-Son Dance.

 Last but not least, the list of songs you have the band or DJ play will be a crucial element that will carry your entire wedding through the evening and significantly impact how you and your guests will remember the evening.